opentelekomcloud-infra/zuul/doc/source/config/job.rst

       the commit referenced by the tag to be considered, and then the expression must also match the tag.

+      In some situations it is not desireable to have containing branches of a tag have their jobs match.
+For example if a tag item is contained by two or more branches and those branches each define a different variant of a job run against the tag then every variant will be applied.
+This can result in unexpected behavior.
+To mitigate this problem the branches regex can set the `pattern_type: ref` attribute and that instructs the zuul matcher system to allow regex ref matches to short circuit before containing branches are considered.
+      This allows you to configure jobs to match specific tags (or not match them using negation) as necessary.

       This example illustrates a job called *run-tests* which uses a nodeset based on the current release of an operating system to perform its tests, except when testing changes to the stable/2.0